 Offsetting positions held by the Fund, or the Underlying Funds, involving certain financial futures or forward contracts or options transactions with respect to actively traded personal property may be considered, for tax purposes, to constitute "straddles."
 In addition, investments by the Fund in particular combinations of Underlying Funds may also be treated as a "straddle."
 To the extent the straddle rules apply to positions established by the Fund, or the Underlying Funds, losses realized by the Fund may be deferred to the extent of unrealized gain in the offsetting positions.
-Further, short-term capital loss on straddle positions may be recharacterized as long-term capital loss, and long-term capital gains on straddle positions may be treated as short-term capital gains or ordinary income.
+Further, short-term capital loss on straddle positions may be recharacterized as long-term capital loss, and long-term capital gains or ordinary income.
 Certain of the straddle positions held by the Fund, or the Underlying Funds, may constitute "mixed straddles."
 One or more elections may be made in respect of the U.S. federal income tax treatment of "mixed straddles," resulting in different tax consequences.
 In certain circumstances, the provisions governing the tax treatment of straddles override or modify certain of the provisions discussed above.